caiochami/bundles/README.md

 ```

-## The Model Class

-Let's assume we have a users table with an id and a name column.
+Let's assume we have a users table and addresses table.
 The model class have all the methods you need to create, update, delete and query entries.
 Check out the following code: